Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

-We attain in this section the central point of this work: the direct comparison between the time domain signal, constructed from the direct time integration of Eq. (\ref{e:wave_eq_1storder_u_tau}), and the spectral QNM expansion (\ref{e:u_Keldysh_v7}), built for the initial data $u_0$ in (\ref{e:wave_eq_1storder_u_tau}).
-As already indicated, we stay at a ``proof of principle'' perspective, providing the basic elements of the comparison and building on the specific initial condition (\ref{u0}) employed in the previous section \ref{s:time_evol} to explore the different black hole asymptotics.
-A more detailed and extended analysis, in particular concerning larger classes of initial data, is leaved for a future work.
+We attain in this section a central point of this work: the direct comparison between the time-domain signal, constructed from the direct time integration of Eq. (\ref{e:wave_eq_1storder_u_tau}), and the frequency-domain spectral QNM expansion (\ref{e:u_Keldysh_v7}), built for the initial data $u_0$ in (\ref{e:wave_eq_1storder_u_tau}).
+As we have stressed, we stay at a ``proof of principle'' perspective, providing the basic elements of the comparison and building on the specific initial condition (\ref{e:initial_data}) employed in the previous section \ref{Keldysh_expansion_cases_study} to explore the different black hole asymptotics.
+A more detailed and extended analysis, in particular concerning larger classes of initial data, is left for a future work.

 We start from the asymptotic expansion (\ref{e:u_Keldysh_v7}) and introduce the finite truncated QNM expansion with the first $N_{\mathrm{QNM}}$ QNMs (for each branch $\omega_n^\pm$), that we denote as $u^{\mathrm{QNM}}(\tau,x)$